chronicl/typed-sled/README.md

 sled is a high-performance embedded database with an API that is similar to a `BTreeMap<[u8], [u8]>`.
 typed-sled builds on top of sled and offers an API that is similar to a `BTreeMap<K, V>`, where K and V are user defined types.

-## features

-Multiple features for common use cases are available:

-- Search engine for searching through a tree's keys and values by using [tantivy].
-- Automatic key generation.
-- Custom (de)serialization.
-By default [bincode] is used for (de)serialization, however custom (de)serializers are supported, making zero-copy or lazy (de)serialization possible.
-- Converting one typed Tree to another typed Tree with different key and value types.

 ## Example

 ```rust